Summer work experience scheme

 As well as getting involved in legal work and conducting hands-on legal research, you will take part in training, workshops and interactive case studies.
 There will also be social activities arranged to give you opportunities to talk with partners, associates and trainees outside the office.

-At the end of the summer scheme, you will be offered the chance to interview for a training contract.
+If you attend the summer scheme, you will be offered the opportunity to interview for a training contract.
+Your interview will take place in the third week of the scheme.

 We run three schemes each summer in our London office: